 Eliza and I have been friends for 20 years (!!).
 As children we wrote books together – me as the writer, and Eliza as the artist.
-Adult Eliza has refined her illustrations and expanded her subject matter to encompass stories slightly more thrilling that one I wrote when we were 8 about a cat getting stuck up a tree.
+Adult Eliza has refined her illustrations and expanded her subject matter to encompass stories slightly more thrilling than the one I wrote when we were 8 about a cat getting stuck up a tree.
 This blog post details an experience we had together and how Eliza artistically and very dreamily reproduced it.

 Name: Eliza Ruby Jubb